New York obtains student loan debt relief fraud settlements

 In the lawsuit, James accused 13 defendants of fraud and violating consumer protection laws, through such practices as promising loan forgiveness they could not deliver, and charging illegal upfront fees and excessive interest rates.

-Student loan debt outstanding in the United States totaled about $1.68 trillion in March, according to the Federal Reserve.
-(Reporting by Jonathan Stempel in New York; Editing by Richard Chang)
+Reporting by Jonathan Stempel in New York; Editing by Richard Chang and Jonathan Oatis